aimclub/FEDOT/docs/source/faq/abstract.rst

 Abstract
 ========

-.. topic:: What is Fedot?
+.. topic:: What is FEDOT?

-    *Fedot is the AutoML-like framework for the automated generation of the data-driven composite models.
+    *FEDOT is the AutoML-like framework for the automated generation of the data-driven composite models.
 It can solve classification, regression, clustering, and forecasting problems.*

+.. topic:: What FEDOT is framework.

+    *While the exact difference between 'library' and 'framework' is a bit ambiguous and context-dependent in many cases, we still consider FEDOT as a framework.*

+    *The reason is that is can be used not only to solve pre-defined AutoML task, but also can be used to build new derivative solutions.
+    *As an examples:* `FEDOT.NAS`_, `FEDOT.Industrial`_.

-.. topic:: Why should I use Fedot instead of existing state-of-the-art solutions (H2O/TPOT/etc)?
+.. topic:: Why should I use FEDOT instead of existing state-of-the-art solutions (H2O/TPOT/etc)?

     *In practice, the existing AutoML solutions are really effective for the limited set of problems only.
 During the model learning, modern AutoML